 What is the STOP Procedure?

-Before diving into the first step, it’s important to understand what the STOP procedure entails.
-STOP is an acronym used in sports first aid, and its steps are:
+Before diving into the first step, it’s important to understand what the STOP procedure for assessing injuries is all about.
+STOP is an acronym used in sports first aid to guide the assessment and management of injuries, and it stands for the following steps:

 What Does ‘Stop the Activity’ Mean?

 Stopping the activity also creates a moment for calm, which is essential for both the injured person and those around them.
 It allows coaches, teammates, or bystanders to assess the situation without the chaos of continuing play.
 In cases of severe injuries, such as a potential head injury or chest trauma, stopping the activity is a critical step in recognizing life-threatening conditions and initiating appropriate medical interventions, such as first aid or CPR.
-This step is about prioritizing safety, creating a controlled environment for evaluation, and setting the stage for the next steps in the STOP procedure.
+The first step in treating a minor sports injury is always about prioritizing safety, creating a controlled environment for evaluation, and setting the stage for the next steps in the STOP procedure.

 Why Is Stopping the Activity So Important?